Mistakes to Avoid Reduce Returns

 Using Generic Size Charts

 Copying standard size charts that don't match your actual products.
+A customer following a generic "Medium" might receive something completely different.

 2